Healthy Penguin Nation

 Practices that demonstrate physical wellness include

-- Exercise at least 150 minutes a week, which is about 30 minutes most days of the week.
+- Engage in movement or physical activity at least 150 minutes a week, which is about 30 minutes most days of the week.

 - Eat whole foods, mostly plants, including 5 fruits and vegetables per day.